psrvere/fcc-solidity-course/CourseNotes.md

   - fixed length arrays of length 10 will take 10 slots with default values
   - dynamic array length is store as 0
 - how does solitiy know if a slot with 0x0 is boolean, uint or an empty dynamic array or a mapping?

+### 7.9 Gas Optimizations using storage knowledge

+- SSTORE cost 20k gas, SLOAD costs 800
+- created a cheaper withdraw function to reduce gas cost by defining a memory funders array to store storage funder array
+- mappings can not be defined in memory

+### 7.10 Solidity Chainlink Style Guide

+- changes visibility of storage variables from public to private and wrote getter functions.
+Why did we do this? - so that the external people who interact with the contract do not have to deal with s_variables.

+### 7.11 Staging Tests

+- in staging tests we do not need to do `await deployments.fixtures["all"]` or deploy contract as we are assuming contracts are already deployed (units tests will run before staging test).
+Hence we just get contract.
+- added a ternary operator to skip test if network is not test net `!developmentChains.includes(network.name) ? describe.skip : describe()`
+- run units tests on hardhat network and staging on testnet

+## Lesson 8 - HTML/Javascript Fund Me

+###